As a Doctor, there are no doubt work expenses you are paying for personally, but you aren’t able to get reimbursed for.

 If you work for the NHS then it is worth understanding the HMRC rules around what you can and can’t claim for against your taxes.

-This guide is for Doctors employed by the NHS and will help you understand:
+This guide is for doctors who are employed by the NHS and to help you understand:

 - How to work out how much you can set against your taxes;